 The truth is, many of our preconceived notions about other people or cultures we are not familiar with come from something we’ve seen in a movie or on television.

-The stereotypes perpetuated on television of black people here in the United States are very limited and sometimes just plain racist to me.
+The stereotypes perpetuated on television of black people here in the United States are very limited and sometimes just based on ignorance to me.

 However, when you travel you will realize that the color of someone’s skin, doesn’t determine how they act or speak, or what they like to do.

-When I was in Bali, I met a pretty Vietnamese girl who lives in England, speaks French which is her native language, is a hardcore cyclist, just learned to surf, moves like Ciara, and will put you to shame in a dance battle if you test her.
+When I was in Bali, I met a pretty Vietnamese girl who lives in England, speaks French which is her native language, is a hardcore cyclist, just learned to surf, was an amazing dancer.

 Most locals probably thought she was Balinese.
 In Asia, they sometimes think I am African or have some relation to Bob Marley….oh well.
 It’s still all good.

-To see the surfing scene in Jamaica grow so dramatically among the local kids in such a short time has really been a source of pride for me.
+To see the surfing scene in Jamaica grow so dramatically among the local kids over the years has really been a source of pride for me.
 I only wish I had been more a part of it, but I am thankful to have experienced the vibe down there on so many occasions.

 Watching the youths that look like me when I was a kid have the same passion for surfing as I once had, just makes me happy.